-The mission of Essex County Family Justice Center is to enhance the safety and autonomy of domestic violence victims and their children by providing accessible and coordinated service in one location.
+The mission of Essex County Family Justice Center (ECFJC) is to enhance the safety and autonomy of domestic violence victims and their children by providing comprehensive, trauma-informed, and coordinated services in one location.

 Who We Are

 Essex County Family Justice Center was established in direct response to the high rates of domestic violence homicides consistently being documented in the NJ State Police Uniform Crime Report for Essex County and Newark from 2004 to the present.